pvz122/PromeFuzz/README.md

 ./PromeFuzz.py -F database/pugixml/latest/lib.toml comprehend --pool-size 50
 ```

+> [!TIP]
-> 💡 **Parallel Processing**: The comprehension tasks are highly parallelizable.
+> **Parallel Processing**: The comprehension tasks are highly parallelizable.
 You can increase `--pool-size` to speed up processing, depending on your available LLM API rate limits and system resources.

+> [!NOTE]
-> 🔔 **LLM Selection**: The comprehension tasks can consume a significant number of tokens, so opting for a cost-effective LLM at this stage is recommended.
+> **LLM Selection**: The comprehension tasks can consume a significant number of tokens, so opting for a cost-effective LLM at this stage is recommended.

 ##### Output Artifacts